Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 What are the worst countries for crypto tax?

-Now that you know the best countries to buy and sell crypto in 2023, let's go over a few of the worst.
+Now that you know the best countries to buy and sell crypto in 2024, let's review a few of the worst.
 Far from tax havens, the following countries scrutinize crypto transactions and subject crypto gains to relatively heavy taxation.

 Denmark